TomGrooves/starwarscodex/README.md

 ### How to run it:

-Download the project, unzip it and run it in console with command: `npm start`
+Download the project, unzip it, navigate to the project folder and run it in console with command: `npm install` followed by `npm start`
 Note: Requires Node.js installed.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.